Computer Vision: An Introduction to Perception

 Detection invariance is a feature with which we can find correspondences between points of two images of the same object captured from a different scale and angle.
 This means, we should be able to map a point from one image onto the other such that they correspond to the same point in the 3D world, just by looking at the images.
 Descriptor invariance is a feature with which we can say that two images are pretty similar by studying a few sets of points and their neighbourhood.
 The most important issue faced regarding the two is maintaining a scale invariance i.e. detecting a pair of same points in both the images even when there is a drastic change in scale.
 We use a method known as SIFT (Scale Invariant Feature Transform) by David Lowe.
 Scale space is a notion can be used in images too.
 The main idea of a scale-space representation is to generate a one-parameter family of derived signals in which the fine-scale information is successively suppressed.
 This is obtained in images by administering a blur in the image.
 If we look at the just one pixel across all series of blurred images, we find that it’s intensity follows a curve similar to

-For instance the Laplacian of Gaussian (LoG), it’s scalar double partial derivative of the Gaussian, is generally used before finding edges in an image.
+For instance the Laplacian of Gaussian (LoG), the scalar double partial derivative of the Gaussian, is generally administered on an image before finding edges.
 But, using it directly makes it fade out, hence, we use a scale-normalised approach.
 We make sure we just have σ square in the denominator, just as in Gaussian.
 We compare the absolute values of the maxima (intrinsic scale) of the curve for various σ and choose the one which gets the highest value.
 The effects are drastic and hence leads to much better results in application (like edge detection, where we subtract the original image from the normalised one, and the absolute value of the result gives us prominent edges).
 An interesting property of LoG is that it can be approximately obtained by subtracting a Gaussian from another having different σ.

 Singular Value Decomposition is factorisation of a matrix (A) into three parts MDN where A=MDN.
 Here M and N are such that a dot product of any column with itself leads to a zero vector.
 This means M.transpose(M)=I. D is a diagonal matrix with continuously decreasing values starting from the first element such that the last few elements are always zero.
 What’s interesting here is that if we take just the first few (say n) columns from the first matrix, n elements from the second and n rows from the third, we can extract certain features of the image.
 Here are a few examples.